Liz Berry Gips

 Jon Cummings is a Director at McKinsey & Company and has been with the Firm since 1987.
 Jon began his career in Chicago and was in South Africa from 1994 to 2002, where he co-founded the Johannesburg Office and was the office manager for seven years.
 Jon currently is the leader of McKinsey’s Americas Packaged Goods practice and is based in New Jersey.
 Prior to joining McKinsey, Jon received his BA from Yale University and an MS from the London School of Economics.

-Vice President, African Affairs, U.S. Chamber of Commerce
+President, US-Africa Business Center, US Chamber of Commerce

-Scott Eisner is vice president of African Affairs at the U.S. Chamber of Commerce.
-He represents the Chamber’s interests in Africa through its Africa Business Initiative (ABI), the business community’s leading advocacy group aimed at strengthening U.S.-Africa trade relations.
-Eisner directs the strategic activities of the ABI as it engages with senior-level U.S. government officials, international business leaders, and African governments.
-He also heads the Chamber’s U.S.-South Africa Business Council and the U.S.-Cote d’Ivoire Business Council.
-Previously, Eisner was head of operations for the Chamber’s International Affairs
+Scott Eisner is President of the U.S.-Africa Business Center at the U.S. Chamber of Commerce.
+He is also an officer at the Chamber serving as vice president.
+Eisner represents the Chamber's interests in Africa through its U.S.-Africa Business Center (USAfBC), the business community's leading advocacy group aimed at strengthening U.S.-Africa trade relations.
+He directs the strategic activities of the USAfBC as it engages with senior-level U.S. government officials, international business leaders, and African governments.
+In addition, he heads the Chamber's U.S.-South Africa Business Council and the U.S.-Cote d'Ivoire Business Council.

 Head of School, Hewitt School

-Joan Lonergan is the head of school at the Hewitt School, an independent k-12 girls school in New York City.
+Joan Lonergan is the head of school emerita at the Hewitt School, an independent k-12 girls school in New York City.
 For nearly two decades prior to joining Hewitt, she was head of school at Castilleja, one of the most highly regarded schools for girls in the United States.
 Joan has also served on the NAIS Technology Task Force and was a director on the board of KIPP Bay Area Schools.
-Joan taught mathematics in public and parochial schools, has been a dorm master, administrator and served as director of the Advanced Studies Program at St. Paul’s School in New Hampshire.
+Joan taught mathematics in public, private and parochial schools, has been a dorm master, administrator and served as director of the Advanced Studies Program at St. Paul's School in New Hampshire.
 She was also elected to three consecutive terms on the only fiscally autonomous public school board in New Hampshire.
-She co-founded and taught at Project Second Start in New Hampshire and has served as a director of the National Coalition of Girls Schools, St. Matthew’s School in California, and the Harvard University Alumni Association.
-Joan holds a BA from Vassar College and EdM from Harvard University.
+She co-founded and taught at Project Second Start in New Hampshire and has served as a director of the National Coalition of Girls Schools, St. Matthew's School in California, the Buckley School in NYC, and the Harvard University Alumni Association.
+She currently serves on the boards of The Caedmon School and the TEAK Fellowship in NYC.
+Joan studied at Vassar College and Stanford Business School and received a B.S. from UNH and a EdM from Harvard University.